iAsadDev/Color-Fliper-/README.md

-e Color Flipper is an interactive application designed to enhance your experience with colors at the press of a button.
+The Color Flipper is an interactive application designed to enhance your experience with colors at the press of a button.
 With a simple, user-friendly interface, users can easily generate random colors each time they press the "Color Changer" button.
 This project not only serves as a delightful visual experience but also offers a fun way to explore the world of colors.

 Key Features:
 Random Color Generation: Each press of the button triggers the creation of a new, random color displayed on the screen.